 The Authority is also working with partners on a jointly prepared South Hams SAC SPD (Supplementary Planning Document).
 This SPD will provide specific formal guidance on development in or affecting the South Hams Special Area of Conservation (Greater Horseshoe Bats).
-It will be prepared jointly by DNPA, Natural England, Devon County Council, Teignbridge District Council, South Hams District Council and Torbay Council.
-The aim is to consult jointly on this SPD in Autumn/Winter 2017, and adopt it by the end of 2017/18.
+It is being prepared jointly by DNPA, Natural England, Devon County Council, Teignbridge District Council, South Hams District Council and Torbay Council.
+The draft SPD was published for consultation in spring 2018.
+Comments received are currently being considered and it is intended to adopt the joint SPD in 2019.